mehulagg/gitlab/doc/user/clusters/agent/index.md

 ### Define a configuration repository

-You need a GitLab repository to contain your Agent configuration.
-Once the Agent is installed in the cluster, it will grab its configuration from GitLab.
-Whenever you update the configuration, the Agent will be notified, and will adjust itself automatically without downtime.
-The Agent configuration is expected under the following place in a GitLab repository:
+> [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/259669) in GitLab 13.7, the Agent manifest configuration can be added to multiple directories (or subdirectories) of its repository.

+To configure an Agent, you need:

+1. A GitLab repository to hold the configuration file.
+1. Install the Agent in a cluster.

+After installed, when you update the configuration file, GitLab transmits the information to the cluster automatically without downtime.

+In your repository, add the Agent configuration file under:

 ```plaintext
 .gitlab/agents/<agent-name>/config.yaml
 ```

-Your `config.yaml` file specifies all the GitLab integration configurations of the Agent, like the manifest projects to synchronize or the address of the `hubble-relay` for the Network Security policy integrations.
-A minimal Agent configuration that set up only manifest synchronisations is the following:
+Your `config.yaml` file specifies all configurations of the Agent, such as:

+- The manifest projects to synchronize.
+- The address of the `hubble-relay` for the Network Security policy integrations.

+As an example, a minimal Agent configuration that sets up only the manifest synchronizations is:

 ```yaml
 gitops: